 Additionally, Miyamoto loves collaborations of all kind and is supportive of community based art.
 She is an advocate for art education and the integration of art in public schools.
 She also works with RACC’s Right Brain Initiative and NW Noggin’s STEAM program as a teaching artist.
 Both organizations focused on integrating art education with standard curriculum, with the shared belief that cognitive, creative learning fosters productive, divergent thinkers.
 Miyamoto believes that our society is in need of creative thinkers and providing quality arts based education will enrich the world we live in.

 JOEY SEUFERLING, Resource Council member for hospital/health care outreach

-Joseph Seuferling is an undergraduate Neuroscience student at WSU Vancouver.
+Joseph Seuferling is a recent Neuroscience graduate of WSU Vancouver.
 His goal is to emphasize to youth the importance of the brain as part of one’s health and well-being through NW Noggin outreach; a healthy mind makes a healthy body.
 Without the complexity of the human brain the universe would be an incomprehensible phenomenon, and the wonder and curiosity that exists today would be lost among us.
 The obscurity and mystery of one’s “self” facilitates the controversial exploration of human consciousness.
 How does the brain perceive the universe, with its surfeit of knowledge and sensation?
 Why are things the way they are?
 These questions are those that youth contemplate each day of their lives, and if the younger generation does not question everything, who will have the drive to find the answers?
 I hope to motivate younger minds to believe they can use their brains and creativity to improve the community, especially in areas such as health care.